alberdibenat/Athena_e/README.md

 # Athena_e
-Scripts to run bandwith acceptance simulations and analysis for the interferometric dipole
+Scripts to run bandwith acceptance simulations and analysis for the interferometric beam-size monitor.